tpo/little_shell_scripts/README.md

 	      --script     will only return name of created dir on stdout -s           same as --script
-	      --no-create  don't create dir, only return name of dir that would be --full       create directory with full date, such as 2010-01-22_20:26/
+	      --no-create  don't create dir, only return name of dir that would be --ignore-existing do not error out if directory already exists --full       create directory with full date, such as 2010-01-22_20:26/
 	      --name TEXT  will allow you to add so string to the name